Muguruza overpowers Williams to Wimbledon title

 On July 8, Florida police said a newly surfaced video showed Williams "was acting lawfully" when she steered her car into a crossing before the fatal collision with another car on June 9, the Reuters news agency reported at the time.

-"I try to do the same things you do, but I think there will be other opportunities" Venus said, when asked if she missed her sister and last year's winner, Serena Williams, who is at home awaiting the birth of her first child.
+"I try to do the same things you do, but I think there will be other opportunities" Venus said at the trophy ceremony, when asked if she missed her sister and last year's winner, Serena Williams, who is at home awaiting the birth of her first child.

 Muguruza's triumph comes two years after she lost to Serena in her maiden grand slam finals at the All England Club.